NordicHPC/sonar/README.md

 got removed.
 Job efficiency based on Slurm data (e.g. `seff`) should be collected with a separate tool.
 "Do one thing only and do it well".

+**Why not also recording the `pid`**?:
+Because we sum over processes of the same name that may be running over many cores to have less output so that we can keep logs in plain text ([csv](https://en.wikipedia.org/wiki/Comma-separated_values)) and don't have to maintain a database or such.

 ## Installation